tholden/dynareOBC/README.md

           * `SkipStandardErrors`
                Makes DynareOBC skip calculation of standard errors for the estimated parameters.
           * `FilterCubatureDegree=INTEGER` (default: `0`)
                If this is greater than zero, then DynareOBC uses an alternative sparse cubature rule including additional points for integrating over the states and shocks of the model in the filter.
 While this requires solving the model less far from the steady-state when the state dimension is large, it also requires negative weights, which may cause numerical issues e.g. with the positive definiteness of the state covariance matrix.
 The cubature method exactly integrates a polynomial of degree INTEGER.
-Thus, in a model without bounds, there is no need to have INTEGER larger than twice the order of approximation.
+Thus, in a model without bounds, there is no need to have INTEGER larger than four times the order of approximation.
 Values above `51` are treated as equal to `51`.
           * `StdDevThreshold=FLOAT` (default: `1e-6`)
                Specifies the threshold below which the standard deviation of the state is set to zero, for dimension reduction.
           * `NoSkewLikelihood`
                Disables the skewing of the distribution used to approximate the likelihood.
           * `NoTLikelihood`
-               Disables the use of a (skew) t-distribution to approximate the likelihood.
-Instead a (skew) normal distribution will be used.
+               Disables the use of a (extended skew) t-distribution to approximate the likelihood.
+Instead a (extended skew) normal distribution will be used.
           * `MinimisationFunctions=STRING`
             (default: `CMAESWrapper,FMinConWrapper`)
                A `,` `;` or `#` delimitated list of minimisation function names, which will be invoked in order.
 DynareOBC includes the following: `CMAESWrapper` (an evolutionary global search algorithm), `CMAESResumeWrapper` (an evolutionary global search algorithm, resuming an interrupted CMAES run), `ACDWrapper` (an adaptive coordinate descent algorithm), `ACDResumeWrapper` (an adaptive coordinate descent algorithm, resuming an interrupted ACD run), `FMinConWrapper` (MATLAB's local search, which requires a license for the MATLAB Optimisation Toolbox).
           * `FixedParameters=STRING` (default: `''`)
                A `,` `;` or `#` delimitated list of parameters names.
 Any parameters in this list will not be estimated, even if they occur in the second sheet of the data file.
     * `Smoothing`
          Performs smoothing to estimate the model's state variables and shocks.
 It is recommended that smoothing is invoked in a separate DynareOBC run after estimation has completed.
+Note that Smoothing requires the MATLAB Statistics and Machine Learning Toolox.
           * `DataFile=STRING` (default: `MOD-FILE-NAME.xlsx`)
                Specifies the spreadsheet containing the data to estimate.
 This spreadsheet should contain at least one worksheet.
 The first sheet should have a title row containing the names of the MLVs being observed, followed by one row per observation.
 There should not be a column with dates.
           * `StationaryDistMaxIterations=INTEGER` (default: `1000`)
                The maximum number of iterations used to evaluate the stationary distribution of the non-linear filter.
           * `FilterCubatureDegree=INTEGER` (default: `0`)
                If this is greater than zero, then DynareOBC uses an alternative sparse cubature rule including additional points for integrating over the states and shocks of the model in the predict step.
 While this requires solving the model less far from the steady-state when the state dimension is large, it also requires negative weights, which may cause numerical issues e.g. with the positive definiteness of the state covariance matrix.
 The cubature method exactly integrates a polynomial of degree INTEGER.
-Thus, in a model without bounds, there is no need to have INTEGER larger than twice the order of approximation.
+Thus, in a model without bounds, there is no need to have INTEGER larger than four times the order of approximation.
 Values above `51` are treated as equal to `51`.
           * `StdDevThreshold=FLOAT` (default: `1e-6`)
                Specifies the threshold below which the standard deviation of the state is set to zero, for dimension reduction.